Edit this page

 Preserving focus

-Pass 'keep' to preserve focus-related element properties.
+Pass { focus: 'keep' } to preserve focus-related state through a fragment update.

-Restoring focus positions
+Restoring focus

 Revealing the URL's #hash target